jplada/BallastLane/readme.md

 ## The application consist of

-2 WebAPI projects for CRUD and Authorization
+2 WebAPI projects for CRUD and Authorization.
-A Business layer Class Library
+A Business layer Class Library.
-A Data Access Class library
+A Data Access Class library.

 Data is stored in MongoDB for simplicity